Booting an Operating System

 system is then initialized.
 This involves setting up memory protection

-and setting up the stacks.
+and setting up the system stacks.
 I/O devices are then initialized and the

 processor is changed to user mode.
-This boot ROM code detects boot
+The boot firmware detects bootable

-media and loads and runs the second stage boot loader.
-The second
+media and loads and runs the second stage boot loader (if necessary).

-stage boot loader is typically GRUB for larger systems or uBoot for
+stage boot loader is often GRUB for larger systems or uBoot for

 embedded systems.
 This second stage loader loads the operating